titon/framework/docs/en/support/conventions.md

 When naming a type alias, the following suffixes and conventions must be adhered to.

 * Must use `Callback` suffix when declaring a callable.
-* Must use `Container` suffix when declaring a map that contains a non-primitive type.
+* Must use `Container` suffix when declaring a map that contains another map, vector, set, pair, or array.
 * Must use `List` suffix when declaring a vector.
 * Must use `Map` suffix when declaring a map.
 * Must use nouns (a thing) when declaring a shape.